grafana/loki/docs/design-documents/2020-03-logql-fields.md

 `logfmt` will also support implicit field extraction like `json`.

-### regexp
+### Regexp

-At last, the regexp should cover all other use cases but is probably the less efficient and intuitive.
+At last, the regexp operator should cover all other use cases but is probably the less efficient and intuitive.

 > While we already support `|~` and `!~` filters, we don't want to mix parsers and filters since their purpose are different, filters should be used to narrow the log volume and reduce the number of lines to parse.
-This is why I would recommend that we use the `|regexp` operator.
+This is why we will use the notation `|regexp` for the parser operator.

 For example the expression `{job="prod/app"} |regexp "(?<client_ip>.+) - - (?<path>.+)"` will transform the log line `127.0.0.1 - - /foo/bar` into :